Back to top

 The 4-way pivot capability significantly reduces strain on the knees and ankles joints.
 They also have a wider shock-absorbing footbed that makes this stirrup great for riders that struggle with joint pain.

-Click here to check the latest prices on Amazon.
+Click hereOpens in a new tab. to check the latest prices on AmazonOpens in a new tab..

 Flex-on